Mathematics

 STAT 545.
 Multivariate Statistics.
 3 Credits.

 Theory-based statistical methods for analyzing and displaying multivariate data with applications in machine learning and data mining.
 Topics include inference in multivariate populations, multivariate analysis of variance, summarizing high dimensional data using principal component analysis, factor analysis, canonical correlation analysis, linear and quadratic methods of classification, cluster analysis, classification trees and random forests, multi-dimensional scaling, and support vector machines.
 Prerequisite: STAT 500, STAT 541, and MATH 442 or experience with linear algebra concepts.
-S, even years.
+S, odd years.

 STAT 547.
 Time Series.
 3 Credits.

 Statistical methods for analyzing a sequence of observations ordered by a time parameter.
 Possible topics include the identification of trends and seasonality in the data, modeling stationary and non-stationary time series, exponential smoothing, autoregressive integrated moving average models (ARIMA), transfer function models, autoregressive error models, ARCH and GARCH models for time series with non-heteroskedastic error variances, model and forecast evaluation, and time series applications in machine learning such as the LSTM (Long Short-term Memory) model.
 Prerequisite: MATH 422 and STAT 500.
-S, odd years.
+S, even years.

 STAT 551.
 Statistical Graphics.
 3 Credits.

 Statistical graphics and visualization of one-, two-, or higher-dimensional data.
 Well-designed graphs and charts are essential for exploration of data, assessment of models, and presentation of results.
 Includes specific methods as well as general principles, such as effective use of color and motion.
 Prerequisite: STAT 500.
-F, even years.
+F, odd years.

 STAT 553.
 Modern Nonparametric Statistics.
 3 Credits.